netsurf-browser/netsurf/docs/building-GTK.md

   they are invalid.
 But as this is currently unimplemented in the GTK flavour of NetSurf, this won't make a difference at all.

-  For experimental javascript support the mozilla spiermonkey library is required:

-      $ apt-get install libmozjs-dev

   Fedora:

       $ yum install curl-devel libpng-devel